spigradle/spigradle/docs/templates/template_spigot_plugin.md

 Run your plugin with just execute single gradle task.

-The `debugSpigot` performs to build Spigot using BuildTools, copy it with your plugins into the default path `debug/spigot`, and run it.
+The `debugSpigot` performs to build Spigot using BuildTools, copy it with your plugins into the default path `debug/spigot/server.jar`, and run it.

-The `debugPaper` performs to download Paperclip, copy it with your plugins into the default path `debug/paper`, and run it.
+The `debugPaper` performs to download Paperclip, copy it with your plugins into the same path `debug/spigot/server.jar`, and run it.

 > Those tasks copy your plugin and its dependency plugins.